Phase Transitions at Unusual Values of $\theta$: Supersymmetric Gauge Theory

 are the generators of $SL(2,\mathbb{Z})$.
 Having $T$ as the monodromy matrix indicates that particles with charges $(n_m,n_e)=(0,1)$ become massless.
 An $S$ duality transformation takes $T\rightarrow S T S^{-1}$ and $(n_m,n_e)\rightarrow S(0,1)=(1,0)$, and so the monodromy \eqref{eq:mon01} indicates that a monopole with $(n_m,n_e)=(1,0)$ becomes massless at $u=u^0_1\equiv\Lambda^2$.
 For $0\leq N_F\leq 3$, we can conveniently encode all of the monodromy data in the Seiberg-Witten (SW) curve of the theory, which is derived from symmetry and holomorphy considerations.
 For $N_F=0$, the SW curve is

 while for $N_F=1,2,3$ it is

 Here $\Lambda=|\Lambda|e^{i\frac{\theta}{4-N_F}}$, where $4-N_F$ is the usual instanton factor.
-The SW curve encodes all of the IR structure of the $\mathcal{N}=2,\,SU(2)$ theory.
+The SW curve encodes all of the IR structure of the $\mathcal{N}=2,\,SU(2)$ theory (see also \cite{Aspman:2021vhs} for a recent study of the modular structure of the theory).
 The singularities on the Coulomb branch are exactly the values $u=u^{(N_F,k)}$ for which two or more roots $x_{a_1},\ldots,x_{a_n}$ of the SW curve coincide.\footnote{For $SU(N)$ theories the singularities always occur on a complex codimension one manifold, which could intersect~\cite{Argyres1995}.} For finite $u^{(N_F,k)}$, the number of coinciding roots is always two.
 The section $\left(a_D,a\right)$ is then given by the periods of the SW curve:

 where $\lambda_{\text{SW}}$ is the Seiberg-Witten differential

 and $\alpha,\,\beta$ are curves in $x$, where each curve encloses a distinct pair of roots of the SW curve. $\alpha,\,\beta$ then form a basis for the space of homology cycles of the SW curve \eqref{eq:SW0}-\eqref{eq:SWNF}.
 A different choice of canonical curves leads to an $SL(2,\mathbb{Z})$ transformation of $\left(a_D,a\right)$.